lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/usage.rst

    which has been used to export the FMU on the system path.
 Otherwise, the simulation will fail to start with an error.

-7. The simulation results of the FMU are in the folder where the FMU has been unzipped.
+7. The simulation results are saved in a folder of the current working directory.
+   The name of the results folder is Output_FMUExport_xxx, where xxx is the model
+   identifier of the FMU.

 8. The weather file which comes along with an FMU is used to determine if the year is a leap year.
 It no weather file